rselkirk/under-construction-diy/diy/README.md

 * ...

 * Search set up
+## First start with 'bundle install'
-## First start by installing the new version of Java on your Vagrant
+## Then install the new version of Java on your Vagrant
-## apt-get install software-properties-common
+## sudo apt-get install software-properties-common
 ## followed by
 ## sudo add-apt-repository ppa:webupd8team/java

-## remember to bundle install the new gems inside that file

 ## then go to the elastic search side and download Elastic Search FILE
 ## https://www.elastic.co/downloads/elasticsearch